 }

-Listing 13-6.
-The UILogger library

 The API client library

-We created this library for the functions that make async requests to the API.
+We create now the APIClient.swift library.
+This library for the functions that make async requests to the API.
 The header of the class contains the URL and other variables needed for the API functionality.

 You can create a popup screen to enter this on the device, or you can write a discovery service using Bonjour to discover the device.
-To keep things simple, we hardcoded here the IP address and the port of the device as a variable.
+To keep things simple, we hardcoded here the IP address and the port of the device as a variable(Listing 13-11).

+Listing 13-11.
+The header of the APICLient library

 import Foundation

 class APIClient {